Skip to content

 </mirrors>

-Go to spring.io, select 「Spring Native」 and 「Spring Web」, choose 「Maven Project」 for Project, 「Java」 for Language, define your own Project Name, and click 「GENERATE」.
+Enter spring.io, select 「Spring Native」 and 「Spring Web」, choose 「Maven Project」 for Project, select 「Java」 for Language, define Project Name as desired, and click 「GENERATE」.

 image

-Add Application and Controller as shown in the sample project springboot-native-demo.
+Add Application and Controller, such as the sample project springboot-native-demo.

 image